Grouping similar spans and events together

 Display name

-Because OpenTelemetry uses span and event names to group similar spans together, such names end up not being very descriptive, for example, SQL spans often have names like SELECT or INSERT.
+Because OpenTelemetry uses span and event names to group similar spans together, such names end up being not very descriptive, for example, SQL spans often have names like SELECT or INSERT.

-Backends don't use display names for grouping so they don't have the same limitations as span names.
+Uptrace doesn't use display names for grouping so they don't have the same limitations as span names.
 For example, a span representing a SQL query might have the following name and attributes:

 SpanName = "SELECT"